 Wait, what’s Coda?

-by Jeremy Howard.
+I first heard about spaced repetition when I came across this by Jeremy Howard.
 After watching it, I became interested in the technique, and went down a bit of a rabbit hole learning about the history and practice of spaced repetition.
-There’s a lot to it, so if you’re curious, I’d highly recommend you watch the video or read
+There’s a lot to it, so if you’re curious, I’d highly recommend you watch the video or read by Michael Nielsen.

 For our purposes, you just need to know a few things.

 Spaced repetition helps you efficiently learn and retain large amounts of new information.
 To use it, you first break things down into bite-sized pieces and make a flashcard for each piece.
 The heart of spaced repetition is that you space out your study of each card based on how solidly that card has been committed to memory.
 As a result, you study well-known cards infrequently while focusing frequent practice on cards you don’t know well yet.

 By following these precepts, you can increase your learning speed, and, in the words of Michael Nielsen, make memory “a choice, rather than a haphazard event.”

 Nowadays, a google search can turn up a plethora of apps all claiming to help you learn one thing or another using the magic of spaced repetition.
 That made me wonder: could I make my own spaced repetition app in Coda?